IFLUIDS ENGINEERING

 • Exploring with stakeholders the acceptability or otherwise of the risk.

-• Reducing the hazard through use of technology.
+• Reducing the hazard through the use of technology.

 • Mitigating the effects through environmental management.